simbalinux/simbatek/_posts/2015-04-14-make-some-sketches.markdown

 Amazon Web Services currently dominates the cloud computing industry with close to a third of market share.
 I believe there will be further consolidation in this space, with Amazon's scale and expertise likely to see it enhance its leadership position.
 If so, using my aforementioned conservative calculations, revenues from AWS will likely increase as a proportion to the company's overall revenue.

-**Disclosure:** I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
-I wrote this article myself, and it expresses my own opinions.
-I am not receiving compensation for it (other than from Seeking Alpha).
-I have no business relationship with any company whose stock is mentioned in this article.

 [1]: https://seekingalpha.com/symbol/NFLX "Netflix, Inc."
 [2]: https://www.mckinsey.com/business-functions/digital-mckinsey/our-insights/reborn-in-the-cloud